Prior Authorization Criteria and Part D Formulary

 NOTE: FreeStyle Lite, FreeStyle Freedom Lite, FreeStyle Precision Neo, FreeStyle InsuLinx, and Precision Xtra These are the preferred blood glucose monitoring systems and test strips.
 Other test strips and meters are not covered as of 1/1/2021 (unless an exception request is approved).
 Test strips are limited to 200 strips per 30 days (unless exception request is approved).

-Continuous Glucose Monitors (CGMs) covered at the pharmacy: Therapeutic CGMs (Freestyle Libre, FreeStyle Libre 2, and Dexcom G6) are covered at participating pharmacies with an approved prior authorization.
+Continuous Glucose Monitors (CGMs) covered at the pharmacy: Therapeutic CGMs (Freestyle Libre, FreeStyle Libre 2, and Dexcom G6) are covered at participating pharmacies with approved prior authorization.
 Prior authorization criteria are listed here.

 Within the Formulary, you will see which drugs may have special requirements, including: